-Press Release – This is a short piece of content focused on current news, a product launch or event occurring that is published to local, regional, national or trade media, depending on its purpose.
+Press release – This is a short piece of content focused on current news, a product launch or event occurring that is published to local, regional, national or trade media, depending on its purpose.
 For businesses, press releases can be a good way to encourage interest and engagement surrounding your brand.

 Prospects – Potential customers who may be interested in your brand and what you have to offer.

-Reactive PR ‘Newsjacking’ – Finding a great angle for a media article by responding to a current piece of news that relates to your business, industry or product/service.
+Reactive PR ‘newsjacking’ – Finding a great angle for a media article by responding to a current piece of news that relates to your business, industry or product/service.

-ROI (Return on Investment) – This is the ratio of return a campaign has compared to the investment put in to make it happen.
+ROI (return on investment) – This is the ratio of return a campaign has compared to the investment put in to make it happen.
 ROI can account for financial, time or resource investment.

-Search Engine Optimisation ‘SEO’ – Measures you take to improve the quality of your website and increase traffic to your site.
+SEO (search engine optimisation) – Measures you take to improve the quality of your website and increase traffic to your site.
 This can be broken down into Offline SEO and Online SEO.

-Touch-point – Everywhere your customers com into contact with your brand.
+Touch-point – Everywhere your customers come into contact with your brand.
 This can be on your website or social media, through reading an article about your brand in a local magazine or seeing an advert in your shop window, for example.

 Trade publication – Unlike newspapers or general magazines, trade publications focus on specific industries and often include news, advertising, editorial contributions and case studies.
 These can be a great tool to build your brand’s reputation within your industry or the industries you’d like to target.